feefo customer trust

 St. Paddy’s Day in Sydney

 Sydney delights in its own unique celebrations.
-In addition to a St Paddy's Day parade, you can spend your time in one of the many Australian-Irish pubs, and you will see the famous Sydney Opera House's iconic sails turn green for the celebrations.
+In addition to a St Paddy's Day parade, you can spend your time in one of the many Australian-Irish pubs, partake in arts and crafts workshops and see the famous Sydney Opera House's iconic sails turn green for the celebrations.

 Sydney also has the annual tradition of holding Australian Citizenship Ceremonies on the day to welcome Irish individuals to the country.

-The Sydney St. Patrick's Day Organisation, with the support of The Australian Department of Home Affairs, has announced the celebration will go ahead at Circular Quay and run for four days from March 14th-18t inclusive.
+The Sydney St. Patrick's Day Organisation, with the support of The Australian Department of Home Affairs, has announced the celebration will go ahead at Circular Quay and run for three days from March 15th-17th inclusive.

 Full schedule for Sydney: https://www.sydneystpatricksday.com/